kallaballa/WML2XML/README.md

     make

 #### Usage
-The tool takes a WML files as argument.
+The tool takes a WML file as argument and outputs XML on standard output.
 When called without argument it reads the WML from standard input.